ltucker284/Basic-Chain/README.md

 After you have cloned this project, open a terminal/command prompt and navigate to the folder where the locally cloned version of this project is.

-In order to start the fabric network for the first time, run the following commands in the project folder.
+In order to start the fabric network for the **first time**, you should run the start.sh script in the main folder of this repository.
+This script will generate the necessary config material the application needs to run.

-1. `cd basic-network`
-2. `./generate.sh`
-3. `./start.sh`
+If this is **not** the first time you are booting up the network, make sure you have run the teardown.sh script in the `basic-network` folder first.
+Then you may run the secondary start script that is also in the `basic-network` folder.

 To pause the network, make sure you are in the basic-network folder and run `./stop.sh`